Sri Sivasubramaniar Temple

-The Sri Sivasubramaniar Temple is a Hindu temple located in Adliswil in the Sihl Valley in the canton of Zürich, Switzerland.
+The Sri Sivasubramaniar Temple is a Hindu temple located in Adliswil in the Sihl Valley in the canton of Zürich, Sihlweg 3, 8134 Adliswil, Switzerland.

 History

 In the 1990s, an interreligious society was established in the canton of Zürich to support the foundation of a centre for spiritual and cultural care of Tamil people in Switzerland, as well as to preserve and maintain the Tamil culture of the approximatively 30–35,000 (around 20,000 in the canton of Zürich) Tamil people of Sri Lankan origin living in Switzerland.
 So, the Sri Sivasubraminar Temple in Adliswil was founded in 1994 as a non-profit foundation.
 As of today, the Sri Sivasubramniar Temple is the most famous and largest Hindu temple in Switzerland.

 Temple's building

 The Temple is located in a former factory building on the shores of the Sihl river in the industrial area of the municipality of Adliswil.
 The today's building is situated at Sihlweg 3, 8134 Adliswil.